wevtimoteo/mytodo/README.md

 My ToDo
 =======

 This is a tutorial result of Yeoman experiment.
-You also can try it on: [CodeLab](http://yeoman.io/codelab.html)!
+You also can try it: [CodeLab](http://yeoman.io/codelab.html)!

 ## Demo